mpc-sdk/framework/README.md

 ## Meeting Rooms

 For protocols to be executed the participants need to exchange public key information.
 To facilitate this we provide the [meeting-server][] which allows for meeting rooms to be created and all participants to be notified once all public keys are available.
-The client library provides [high-level functions](https://docs.rs/polysig-client/latest/polysig_client/meeting/index.html) for creating and joining rooms.
-These functions are also exposed in the bindings.
+The client library provides [high-level functions](https://docs.rs/polysig-client/latest/polysig_client/meeting/index.html) for creating and joining rooms; these functions are also exposed in the bindings.

 The [meeting-server][] is intentionally distinct from the [relay-server][] so the relay server has no knowledge of the public key exchange.